Hydroline/oauth-proxy/README.md

-# oauth-proxy-serverless
+# oauth-proxy

-> Proxy middleware for OAuth services in serverless environments.
+> Proxy middleware for OAuth services in Cloudflare workers environments.